sh3r44z/sh3r44z/README.md

 Hi, I'm Sheraaz Kader
 =

 I hold an **AWS Developer Associate** certification and I'm actively transitioning into DevOps / Cloud / SRE roles.
-Everything in my repos is something I actually built and run.
+Everything in my repos is something I have built and currently run.

 ---